ljpurcell/fraudible/README.md

 # laudible
-Convert written files into audio and send to you phone to listen to.
+Convert written files into audio.
+Audible for cheapskates.